gardenlinux/gardenlinux/docs/02_operators/gardener-kernel-restart.md

 [Gardener](https://gardener.cloud), one of the major consumers of Garden Linux, must be able to configure certain settings of the operating system before the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) comes up.
 Some of these settings might require a reboot/restart of the kernel.

 This document describes the process how Gardener reconfigures kernel parameters that require a reboot/restart and how that restart is performed.
-It only applies to Garden Linux flavours with the `gardener` feature compiled in.
+It only applies to Garden Linux flavors with the `gardener` feature compiled in.

 ## Control files